-The following best practices will help prevent vaginitis:
+The following best practices may help prevent vaginitis:

-- good hygiene, using a mild soap without irritants or scents
+- using mild soaps without irritants or scents

-- avoiding douching and irritating agents, found in hygiene sprays, soaps, and other feminine products
+- avoiding douching and irritating agents, such as those present in hygiene sprays, soaps, and other feminine products

-- always wiping from front to back to avoid spreading bacteria from the anus to the vagina
+- wiping from front to back to avoid spreading bacteria from the anus to the vagina

 - wearing loose-fitting clothing

 It is common for most women to have vaginitis at least once in their life, and it is rarely dangerous.

 Completing a course of doctor-prescribed antibiotics will typically remove any infections and ease the related inflammation.

 Not having sex and avoiding vaginal products containing potential irritants for several few days after diagnosis may also speed up recovery.